l7mp/stunner/doc/WHY.md

 There are *lots* of reasons why this deployment model is less than ideal:
-* **Each node can run a single pod only.** The basic idea in Kubernetes is that nodes should run lots of pods simultaneously, perhaps in the hundreds, in order to benefit from resource pooling and statistical multiplexing, amortizing the costs of running the per-node Kubernetes boilerplate (the kubelet, kube-proxy, etc.), allow elastic scaling, etc. Using host-networking breaks this
+* **Each node can run a single pod only.** The basic idea in Kubernetes is that nodes should run lots of pods simultaneously, perhaps in the hundreds, in order to benefit from resource pooling and statistical multiplexing, amortize the costs of running the per-node Kubernetes boilerplate (the kubelet, kube-proxy, etc.), enable elastic scaling, etc. Using host-networking breaks this
   promise: since there is no guarantee that two media server pods would not both allocate the same UDP port to terminate a UDP/RTP stream, deploying both into the host-network namespace of the same node would easily result in hard-to-debug port clashes.